 “May we care about becoming loving more than anything else in life” (David Richo)

-San Valentino, a third century Roman, whose name we take to observe 14 February, might have agreed.
+San Valentino, a third century Roman, whose name we take to observe the forthcoming 14th of February, might have agreed.

 Certainly the motivational writer Susan Jeffers, whose mission was to help us face our fears and do it anyway, did.

 She urged us to focus on the higher purpose of our relationships: that being, to help us learn to become more loving.